Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 ### *Recording Stake Updates*
 EigenLayer is a dynamic system where stakers and operators are constantly adjusting amounts of stake delegated via the system.
 It is therefore imperative for an AVS to be aware of any changes to stake delegated to its operators.
 In order to facilitate this, EigenLayer offers the `recordStakeUpdate(..)` API in the EigenLayer Slasher contract.

-Let us illustrate the usage of this facility with an example: A staker who has opted-in to an AVS via delegation, wants to partially withdraw some of its stake or completely stop participating.
-The staker has to undelegate its stake from the current operator.
-Under current design of delegation, whenever the staker partially withdraw some of its stake or completely stop participating, then it affects all the AVSs uniformly that its operator is participating in.
-The sequential flow is as follows:
+Let us illustrate the usage of this facility with an example: A staker who has opted-in to an AVS via delegation, wants to partially withdraw some of its stake.
+Whenever the staker partially withdraw some of its stake, it affects all the AVSs uniformly that its operator is participating in.
+The series of steps for partially withdrawing stake is as follows:
  - The staker queues their withdrawal request with EigenLayer.
 The staker can place this request by calling  `queueWithdrawal(..)` in the EigenLayer's `StrategyManager.sol`.
  - The operator, noticing an upcoming change in their delegated stake, notifies the AVS about this change.
 To do this, the operator triggers the AVS to call the `recordStakeUpdate(..)` in the AVS's ServiceManager contract which in turn accesses `recordStakeUpdate(..)` in the EigenLayer's Slasher contract.
 On successful execution of this call, the event `MiddlewareTimesAdded(..)` is emitted.
 - The AVS provider now is aware of the change in stake, and the staker is free to complete their withdrawal.

 The following figure illustrates the above flow:
 ![Stake update](./images/staker_withdrawing.png)

 ### *Deregistering from AVS*
 In order for any EigenLayer operator to be able to de-register from a AVS, EigenLayer provides the interface `recordLastStakeUpdateAndRevokeSlashingAbility(..)`.
-Essentially, in order for an operator to de-register from a AVS, the operator has to call `recordLastStakeUpdateAndRevokeSlashingAbility(..)` in EigenLayer's `Slasher.sol` via the AVS's ServiceManager contract.
+Essentially, in order for an operator to deregister from a AVS, the operator has to call `recordLastStakeUpdateAndRevokeSlashingAbility(..)` in EigenLayer's `Slasher.sol` via the AVS's ServiceManager contract.
 It is important to note that the latest block number until which the operator is required to serve tasks for the service must be known by the service and included in the ServiceManager's call to `Slasher.recordLastStakeUpdateAndRevokeSlashingAbility`.

 The following figure illustrates the above flow in which the operator calls the `deregister(..)` function in a sample Registry contract.
 ![Operator deregistering](./images/operator_deregister.png)